You have 0 product(s) in your cart.

 The very nature of training for Freediving requires patience, discipline and good technique.
 Isn’t it interesting that these are the very characteristics we look for in a good dive professional?

 One of the dreaded elements for any intern or Divemaster candidate is their watermanship assessment and challenging Equipment Exchange.
 A gruelling set of swims and physical challenges that shows that they are fit and ready to react in an emergency and have the in-water confidence that we would expect from a role model Dive Professional.
-I can remember training for weeks in preparation to hit my ‘5s’.
-But my training was self-regulated and in turn not as efficient or effective than if I had undertaken some freediving training.
-With dynamic apnea training and consistent fin swimming workshops, I would have been far more confident in my abilities, we learn these techniques in just 2 days during the PADI Freediver Course.
+I remember training for weeks to hit my ‘5s’.
+But my training was self-regulated and, in turn, not as efficient or effective as if I had undertaken some freediving training.
+With dynamic apnea training and consistent fin-swimming workshops, I would have been far more confident in my abilities.
+We learn these techniques in just 2 days during the PADI Freediver Course.